-‘Why do my bra underwires hurt?’ has to be one of the most common questions we get asked, and the truth is it can be due to a number of things so we’re going to break them down for you to help you figure out what’s going wrong with your bras!
+‘Why do my bra underwires hurt?’ and 'How do I stop my bra digging in' have to be two of the most common questions we get asked, and the truth is it can be due to a number of things so we’re going to break them down for you to help you figure out what’s going wrong with your bras!

 The correct band size allows the wire to sit neatly around the breast (left).
 A too-tight band size causes the wires to stretch too far into the armpit (middle).
 A too-loose band size causes the wire to press slightly on the breast tissue (right).